publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stC/ptII/ch571/m__us_usc_t10_s6325.md

  __References in Text__

     [Section 602 of this title][/us/usc/t10/s602], referred to in subsec. (b), was repealed by [Pub.
 L. 102–190, div.
-A, title XI, § 1113(a)][/us/pl/102/190/s1113/a], Dec.
+A, title XI][/us/pl/102/190/dA/tXI], § 1113(a), Dec.
 5, 1991, [105 Stat.
 1502][/us/stat/105/1502].

  __Amendments__

     1992—Subsec. (b).
 [Pub.
 L. 102–484][/us/pl/102/484] substituted “section 602 (as in effect before February 1, 1992) or section 5721” for “section 602 or 5721”.

     1986—Subsec. (a)(2).
 [Pub.
-L. 99–348, § 203(b)(3)][/us/pl/99/348/s203/b/3], substituted provision that retired pay be computed under section 6333 for provision that retired pay, in the case of an officer who first became a member of a uniformed service, as defined in section 1407(a)(2), before Sept.
+L. 99–348][/us/pl/99/348], § 203(b)(3), substituted provision that retired pay be computed under section 6333 for provision that retired pay, in the case of an officer who first became a member of a uniformed service, as defined in section 1407(a)(2), before Sept.
 8, 1980, be at the rate of 2½ percent of the basic pay of the grade in which he retired, or in the case of an officer who first became a member of a uniformed service, as defined in section 1407(a)(2), on or after Sept.
 8, 1980, be at the rate of 2½ percent of the monthly retired pay base computed under section 1407(d), which rates were to be multiplied by the number of years of service credited under section 1405, but such retired pay was not to be more than 75 percent of the basic pay or monthly retired pay base upon which the computation of retired pay was based.

     Subsec. (b)(2).
 [Pub.
-L. 99–348, § 203(b)(3)][/us/pl/99/348/s203/b/3], substituted provision that retired pay be computed under section 6333 for provision that retired pay, in the case of an officer who first became a member of a uniformed service, as defined in section 1407(a)(2), before Sept.
+L. 99–348][/us/pl/99/348], § 203(b)(3), substituted provision that retired pay be computed under section 6333 for provision that retired pay, in the case of an officer who first became a member of a uniformed service, as defined in section 1407(a)(2), before Sept.
 8, 1980, be at the rate of 2½ percent of the basic pay of the grade he would have held if he had not received an appointment, or in the case of an officer who first became a member of a uniformed service, as defined in section 1407(a)(2), on or after Sept.
 8, 1980, be at the rate of 2½ percent of the monthly retired pay base computed under section 1407(d), which rates were to be multiplied by the number of years of service credited under section 1405, but such retired pay was not to be more than 75 percent of the basic pay or monthly retired pay base upon which the computation of retired pay was based.

     Subsec. (c).
 [Pub.
-L. 99–348, § 104(c)(2)][/us/pl/99/348/s104/c/2], struck out provision that if the pay of that highest grade was less than the pay of any warrant grade satisfactorily held by him on active duty, his retired pay would be based on the higher pay.
+L. 99–348][/us/pl/99/348], § 104(c)(2), struck out provision that if the pay of that highest grade was less than the pay of any warrant grade satisfactorily held by him on active duty, his retired pay would be based on the higher pay.

     1981—Subsec. (b).
 [Pub.
 L. 97–22][/us/pl/97/22], in provisions preceding par.
 (1), substituted “appointed or promoted under [section 603 of this title][/us/usc/t10/s603] or promoted under section 602 or 5721 of this title” for “appointed under [section 5597 of this title][/us/usc/t10/s5597] or promoted under section 5787 or 5787d of this title”.

     1980—Subsec. (a).
 [Pub.
-L. 96–513, § 503(47)(B)(i)][/us/pl/96/513/s503/47/B/i], inserted “or [section 1370 of this title][/us/usc/t10/s1370]” after “subsection (b)”.
+L. 96–513][/us/pl/96/513], § 503(47)(B)(i), inserted “or [section 1370 of this title][/us/usc/t10/s1370]” after “subsection (b)”.

     Subsec. (a)(2).
 [Pub.
-L. 96–513, § 513(17)][/us/pl/96/513/s513/17], substituted “September 8, 1980” for “the date of the enactment of the Department of Defense Authorization Act, 1981” wherever appearing.
+L. 96–513][/us/pl/96/513], § 513(17), substituted “September 8, 1980” for “the date of the enactment of the Department of Defense Authorization Act, 1981” wherever appearing.

     [Pub.
-L. 96–342, § 813(d)(3)(A)][/us/pl/96/342/s813/d/3/A], designated existing provisions as subpar.
+L. 96–342][/us/pl/96/342], § 813(d)(3)(A), designated existing provisions as subpar.
 (A), inserted provision limiting applicability to officers who became members of the uniformed services before the date of the enactment of the Department of Defense Authorization Act, 1981, and added subpar.
 (B).

     Subsec. (b).
 [Pub.
-L. 96–513, § 503(47)(B)(ii)][/us/pl/96/513/s503/47/B/ii], substituted “601” for “5231 or 5232”.
+L. 96–513][/us/pl/96/513], § 503(47)(B)(ii), substituted “601” for “5231 or 5232”.

     Subsec. (b)(2).
 [Pub.
-L. 96–513, § 513(17)][/us/pl/96/513/s513/17], substituted “September 8, 1980” for “the date of the enactment of the Department of Defense Authorization Act, 1981” wherever appearing.
+L. 96–513][/us/pl/96/513], § 513(17), substituted “September 8, 1980” for “the date of the enactment of the Department of Defense Authorization Act, 1981” wherever appearing.

     [Pub.
-L. 96–342, § 813(d)(3)(B)][/us/pl/96/342/s813/d/3/B], designated existing provisions as subpar.
+L. 96–342][/us/pl/96/342], § 813(d)(3)(B), designated existing provisions as subpar.
 (A), inserted provision limiting applicability to officers who became members of the uniformed services before the date of the enactment of the Department of Defense Authorization Act, 1981, and added subpar.
 (B).

     1978—Subsec. (b).
 [Pub.
 L. 95–377][/us/pl/95/377] inserted “or 5787d” after “5787”.